 A permanent Ice deposit in a cave of the South East Alps in Italy.
 Photo by Renato R. Colucci

-The polar cap of Sputnik Planum (planet Pluto), in false colours, is surrounded by mountains which have been eroded and shaped by old glacial activity.
+The polar cap of Sputnik Planum (planet Pluto), in false colors, is surrounded by mountains that have been eroded and shaped by old glacial activity.
 Image credit: © NASA/Johns Hopkins University Applied Physics Laboratory/Southwest Research Institute.